opf/openproject/docs/system-admin-guide/users-permissions/users-permissions-faq/README.md

 # Frequently asked questions (FAQ) for users and permissions

 ## I want to delete a user but it fails.
+What can I do?

 If you are using the Enterprise cloud and the user you are trying to delete is the user that initially set up OpenProject, you will need to contact us to delete this user.
 For other users please make sure the box **User accounts deletable by admins** in **Administration -> Users and permissions -> Settings** is checked.